mendersoftware/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 ## Prepare the disk image

-!
-Please make sure to set a shell variable that expands correctly with `$IP_OF_MENDER_SERVER_FROM_DEVICE` or edit the commands below accordingly.

 Locate the demo _disk image_ (`*.sdimg`) you downloaded for your device.
 This image contains _all the partitions_ of the storage device, as described in [Partition layout](../../../devices/general-system-requirements#partition-layout).